tobias-weiss-ai-xr/opendesk-edu/docs/baseline-requirements.md

 ## IT-Grundschutz

 The IT-Grundschutz catalog knowns a lot of modules ("Bausteine"), but not all of them apply to all components, as there are some related to hardware or some just relevant for the operator while openDesk is "just" the software platform.
 The first step for an IT-Grundschutz evaluation of a component (or the platform as a whole) requires defining which modules are applicable.
-Other modules apply to all components e.g. [APP.4.4 Kubernetes](https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Grundschutz/IT-GS-Kompendium_Einzel_PDFs_2023/06_APP_Anwendungen/APP_4_4_Kubernetes_Edition_2023.pdf), [SYS.1.6 Containerisierung](https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Grundschutz/IT-GS-Kompendium_Einzel_PDFs_2023/07_SYS_IT_Systeme/SYS_1_6_Containerisierung_Edition_2023.pdf) and [CON 2 Datenschutz](https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Grundschutz/IT-GS-Kompendium_Einzel_PDFs_2023/03_CON_Konzepte_und_Vorgehensweisen/CON_2_Datenschutz_Edition_2023.pdf).
+Other modules apply to all components e.g. [APP.4.4 Kubernetes](https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Grundschutz/IT-GS-Kompendium_Einzel_PDFs_2023/06_APP_Anwendungen/APP_4_4_Kubernetes_Edition_2023.pdf), [SYS.1.6 Containerisierung](https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Grundschutz/IT-GS-Kompendium_Einzel_PDFs_2023/07_SYS_IT_Systeme/SYS_1_6_Containerisierung_Edition_2023.pdf) and [CON.2 Datenschutz](https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Grundschutz/IT-GS-Kompendium_Einzel_PDFs_2023/03_CON_Konzepte_und_Vorgehensweisen/CON_2_Datenschutz_Edition_2023.pdf).

 Within each module are multiple requirements ("Anforderungen") that are usually composed of multiple partial requirements ("Teilanforderungen").
 Each requirement has a given category:
 - B for basic ("Basis") - the requirement must be fulfilled.